quinnpertuit1/prolabel/README.md

 ```JSON
 {"doc_id": 2023, "text": "EU rejects German call to boycott British lamb.", "labels": ["news"], "username": "root", "meta": {"external_id": 1}}
 ```

-### Tutorial

-We prepared a NER annotation tutorial, which can help you have a better understanding of doccano.
-Please first read the README page, and then take the tutorial.
-[A Tutorial For Sequence Labeling Project](https://github.com/chakki-works/doccano/wiki/A-Tutorial-For-Sequence-Labeling-Project).

-I hope you are having a great day!

-## Contribution

-As with any software, doccano is under continuous development.
-If you have requests for features, please file an issue describing your request.
-Also, if you want to see work towards a specific feature, feel free to contribute by working towards it.
-The standard procedure is to fork the repository, add a feature, fix a bug, then file a pull request that your changes are to be merged into the main repository and included in the next release.

-Here are some tips might be helpful.
-[How to Contribute to Doccano Project](https://github.com/chakki-works/doccano/wiki/How-to-Contribute-to-Doccano-Project)

-## Contact

-For help and feedback, please feel free to contact [the author](https://github.com/Hironsan).

-**If you are favorite to doccano, please follow my [GitHub](https://github.com/Hironsan) and [Twitter](https://twitter.com/Hironsan13) account.**